Understanding The Law Concerning Fraud, Undue Influence And Duress

 Without a certificate of independent review, the beneficiary may be required to prove by clear and convincing evidence that undue influence or duress was not exerted on the individual in order for the bequest or gift to be proven valid.

-Contact The Wessels Law Firm in San Jose, California, today to discuss your probate dispute with an experienced lawyer.
+Contact the Wessels Law Firm in San Jose, California, today to discuss your probate dispute with an experienced lawyer.
 We offer free initial consultations from our law firm in San Jose.
+Call us at 408-705-4577 to learn more.